TADAIMA: I'm Home

 After more than 80 years, a treasured collection returns “home” to Seattle’s Japanese American community.
 In 1942 dozens of traditional Boys’ and Girls’ Day dolls were entrusted to Bailey Gatzert Elementary School by Japanese American families facing forced incarceration.
 Most were never reclaimed after the war.
 Artist Miya Sukune uses recent research in MOHAI’s collection, as well as interviews with Japanese American survivors and their descendants, to create an installation called “Tadaima,” meaning “I’m home.”

-Public art memorial sculpture to be installed February 2026 at Ober Park, Vashon.
+Public art memorial commissioned by Friends of Mukai installed at Ober Park, Vashon, WA.

 Thank you to the Sakai and Matsuda families for sharing their stories.

-Support provided by T-Mobile Hometown Grant, Friends of Mukai, Vashon-Maury Heritage Museum and Vashon Park District.
+Support provided by T-Mobile Hometown Grant, Friends of Mukai, Metal Creature, Vashon-Maury Heritage Museum and Vashon Park District.